EndPointCorp/end-point-blog/2024/06/practical-linux-comandline-tips.md

 source ~/.bashrc
 ```

-This command sets the default text editor to `nano` permanently by adding it to your `.bashrc` file.
+This command sets the default text editor to `nano` by adding it to your `.bashrc` file.

 **Example 3**: Create an alias for a command.